Forsinge/Piston/README.md

 issues preventing from playing at that level, but its underlying speed is a lot faster.

-Quick description of Pistons features:
+Quick description of Piston's features:

 Bitboards are used to represent the game, making use of lookup tables and tricks like Hyperbola Quintessence to generate moves.
 For pure move generation, it